Belgian Congo: Health care

 Health care, too, was largely supported by the missions, although the colonial state took an increasing interest.
-In 1906 the Institute of Tropical Medicine was founded in Brussels.
+In 1906 the Institute of Tropical Medicine (ITM) was founded in Brussels.
 The ITM was, and still is, one of the world's leading institutes for training and research in tropical medicine and the organisation of health care in developing countries.
 Endemic diseases, such as sleeping sickness, were all but eliminated through large-scale and persistent campaigns.

 In 1925 medical missionary Dr. Arthur Lewis Piper was the first person to use and bring tryparsamide, the Rockefeller Foundation's drug to cure sleeping sickness, to the Congo.
 The health-care infrastructure expanded steadily throughout the colonial period, with a comparatively high availability of hospital beds relative to the population and with dispensaries set up in the most remote regions.
 In 1960 the country had a medical infrastructure that far surpassed any other African nation at that time.
 The Belgian Congo had 3,000 health care facilities, of which 380 were hospitals.
 There were 5.34 hospital beds for every 1000 inhabitants (1 for every 187 inhabitants).
 Great progress was also made in the fight against endemic diseases; the numbers of reported cases of sleeping sickness went from 34,000 cases in 1931 to 1,100 cases in 1959, mainly by eradicating the tsetse fly in densely populated areas.
 All Europeans and Congolese in the Belgian Congo received vaccinations for polio, measles and yellow fever.
 Vast disease prevention programmes were rolled out, aimed at eradicating polio, leprosy and tuberculosis.
 In the primary schools, disease prevention campaigns were implemented, and disease prevention classes were part of the curriculum.